-The university's general education designations underwent extensive review and revision by the Committee on Educational Policy in 2010.
-As a result, the section of the winter 2013 Schedule of Classes which includes explanations of general education requirements and a listing of requirements and the courses that fulfill them is now compiled in two sections, one for students who entered UCSC beginning fall 2010 or later, and one for students who entered prior to fall 2010.
+The university's general education designations has undergone extensive review and revision by the Committee on Educational Policy.
+As a result, the section of the fall 2013 Schedule of Classes which includes explanations of general education requirements and a listing of requirements and the courses that fulfill them is now compiled in two sections, one for students who entered UCSC beginning fall 2010, and one for students who entered prior to fall 2010.